mpbron/allib-chao-experiments/README.md

 $ docker build -t allib-chao .
 ```

-This will build the container according to the
+This command will build the container using the
 [`Dockerfile`](Dockerfile).
 This container is based on a Ubuntu 22.04
 LTS image, which already contains a working R installation.
 After
 building has succeeded, you can run the `run_benchmark_podman.sh` or